Poulsbo Makers Faire

 Recent market snapshots show Poulsbo around the mid-$600Ks: Redfin reported an average Poulsbo house price of about $655K recently, while Zillow’s March 31, 2026 Poulsbo home-value estimate was $665,803 and Zillow’s 98370 estimate was $660,530 ([Redfin](https://www.redfin.com/city/14495/WA/Poulsbo/housing-market), [Zillow](https://www.zillow.com/home-values/22544/poulsbo-wa/), [Zillow 98370](https...

 Raymond is Managing Director and Managing Broker at The Agency Bainbridge Island.
-He represents buyers and sellers across all eleven Puget Sound communities served from the Winslow office, with deep market knowledge of Poulsbo and access to The Agency's global network.
+He represents buyers and sellers across all fifteen Puget Sound communities served from the Winslow office, with deep market knowledge of Poulsbo and access to The Agency's global network.

 Begin